Meet our enthusiastic team dedicated to bringing joy to pediatric patients...and to anyone who sees our childhood photos.

 When she’s not improving the lives of pediatric patients and their families, Toni enjoys reading, cooking, spending quality time with her family, and walking her dog through Central Park.

 CHILDHOOD FACT: Toni grew up in St. Louis, Missouri and has had the same best friend since 3rd grade.

 Despite his youthful persona, Joe founded Project Sunshine as a college student…many years ago.
-When he isn’t helping sick kids find their smiles, Joe spends his spare time as the CEO of New Legacy Group, an SEC registered investment advisory firm.
+When he isn’t helping pediatric patients find their smiles, Joe spends his spare time as the CEO of New Legacy Group, an SEC registered investment advisory firm.
 Joe has a B.S. in Accounting from Yeshiva University and has participated in executive education programs at Harvard Business School.

 CHILDHOOD FACT: Joe was an undefeated NCAA tennis player.

-Megan supervises Project Sunshine’s robust college programming, which includes 50 chapters nationwide.
+Megan manages our robust International Programs, working with a dedicated team of staff and volunteers in Canada, China, Israel, and Kenya.
 Prior to joining the Project Sunshine team, she worked in higher education with a focus on leadership development and club activity advisement.
 Her love of volunteerism runs deep, having taught ESL in Harlem for many years before serving as a Peace Corps volunteer in western China.

 CHILDHOOD FACT: Megan has a lifelong obsession with junk food-named animals – from Cookie and Marshmallow, the adorable hamster twins, to her childhood dog Oreo.
 Today, she is a proud mom to Pasta, the English Bulldog.